QuakeEngines/ET-XreaL/README.txt

 ___________________________________________________

-7) Changes made since the Wolfenstein: Enemy Territory GPL release
+7) CHANGES
 __________________________________________

-	* ported XreaL renderer to src/engine/rendererGL3/
-	* rewrote .mdm/.mdx code to be GPU accelerated
-	* rewrote .md3/.mdc code to be GPU accelerated
-	* added support for Linux 64-bit
-	* replaced Linux sound backend with SDL
-	* added .avi recorder from ioquake3 including sound support
-	* added AABB collision optimisations
-	* added new ETXMap BSP compiler based on NetRadiant's q3map2
-	* added new ETXRadiant level editor based on DarkRadiant
+See CHANGELOG.txt for full list of all changes.

 ___________________________________________________

 8) General XreaL id Tech 3 Features
 __________________________________________

-	* clever usage of vertex buffer objects (VBO) to speed up rendering of everything
+	* Clever usage of vertex buffer objects (VBO) to speed up rendering of everything
-    * avoids geometry processing at render time using the CPU (worst bottleneck with the Q3A engine)
+    * Avoids geometry processing at render time using the CPU (worst bottleneck with the Q3A engine)
-    * renders up to 500 000 – 1 000 000 polygons at 80 - 200 fps on current hardware (DX10 generation)
+    * Renders up to 500 000 – 1 000 000 polygons at 80 - 200 fps on current hardware (DX10 generation)
-	* optional GPU occlusion culling (improved Coherent Hierarchy Culling) useful for rendering large city scenes
+	* Optional GPU occlusion culling (improved Coherent Hierarchy Culling) useful for rendering large city scenes
     * Doom 3 .MD5mesh/.MD5anim skeletal model and animation support
     * Unreal Actor X .PSK/.PSA skeletal model and animation support
-    * true 64 bit HDR lighting with adaptive tone mapping
+    * True 64 bit HDR lighting with adaptive tone mapping
-    * advanced projective and omni-directional soft shadow mapping methods like VSM and ESM
+    * Advanced projective and omni-directional soft shadow mapping methods like EVSM
-    * real-time sun lights with parallel-split shadow maps
+    * Real-time sun lights with parallel-split shadow maps
-    * optional deferred shading
+    * Optional deferred shading
-    * relief mapping that can be enabled by materials
+    * Relief mapping that can be enabled by materials
-    * optional uniform lighting and shadowing model like in Doom 3 including globe mapping
+    * Optional uniform lighting and shadowing model like in Doom 3 including globe mapping
-    * supports almost all Quake 3, Enemy Territory and Doom 3 material shader keywords
+    * Supports almost all Quake 3, Enemy Territory and Doom 3 material shader keywords
     * TGA, PNG, JPG and DDS format support for textures
-    * usage of frame buffer objects (FBO) to perform offscreen rendering effects
+    * Usage of frame buffer objects (FBO) to perform offscreen rendering effects
-    * improved TrueType font support that does not require external tools
+    * Improved TrueType font support that does not require external tools